 The Rams are back in Los Angeles!
-After 20 years in St. Louis, this great football franchise is headed back to the west coast.
-Returning to the Los Angeles Memorial Coliseum until their permanent home is finished being built, Rams fans in California are rejoicing the return of their hometown team.
+After 20 years in St. Louis, this great football franchise is back on the west coast.
+Playing at the Los Angeles Memorial Coliseum until their permanent home is finished being built, Rams fans in California are rejoicing the return of their hometown team.

 Originally the Cleveland Rams, the team moved to Los Angeles in 1946, fresh off their 1945 NFL Championship victory.
 They would remain in LA until 1995, winning another title in 1951.
 The Rams had one of the most electrifying offenses in football at the time with great players in Bob Waterfield, Norm Van Brocklin, Elroy Hirsh, and Tom Fears.
 Despite more professional sports teams invading the area in the 1950s, Rams fans continued to turn out in droves to watch their team play.